MatthewRizzo/note_categorizer/README.md

 ## Developing the Project

 This project maintains a strict typing and linting checker.
-To get up to standard, please run `poetry install` within the top level directory of the project.
+To get up to standard, please run `poetry install --with dev` within the top level directory of the project.
 This will handle any setup and installation required.

 Next, please run
 `poetry run pre-commit install --hook-type pre-commit --hook-type pre-push`.